Why Memorial Day?

-Memorial Day began—soon after the American Civil War ended—as Decoration Day.
-Decorating with flowers and flags the graves of soldiers who had died in the war was a way for people to say "thank you" for their sacrifice and remember how much our freedom and unity has cost.
+Memorial Day began soon after the American Civil War ended as Decoration Day.
+Decorating graves with flowers and flags was a way for people to say “thank you” for the sacrifice of service members who had died in war and remember how much our freedom and unity has cost.

-Waterloo is the town where Major General John A. Logan declared that Decoration Day should be an annual holiday.
+Waterloo, New York is the town where Major General John A. Logan declared that Decoration Day should be an annual holiday.
 General Logan was the leader of a group of Union veterans.
-He set the date as May 30 in this declaration issued on May 5, 1866, soon after the Civil War ended.
+He set the date as May 30 in this declaration issued on May 5, 1866, one year after the Civil War ended.

-To honor local veterans of this war, businesses closed and people flew flags at half mast.
-Ceremonies were held and soldiers' graves, of course, were decorated.
+To honor local veterans of this war, businesses closed and people flew flags at half-mast.
+Ceremonies were held and graves were decorated.

 By the end of the 1800s, many states held Memorial Day ceremonies on May 30 every year.
 The Army and Navy took part as well.
 After World War I, people began to honor those who fell not only in the Civil War, but in all American wars.

-In 1971, Congress declared Memorial Day—still also known as Decoration Day—to be an official national holiday, and moved it from May 30 to the last Monday in May.
+In 1971, Congress declared Memorial Day to be an official national holiday, and moved it from May 30 to the last Monday in May.

 Circulating coins are the coins we use every day.
 They are made especially to be used when people buy and sell goods and services.
 Our circulating coins show pictures of past presidents of the United States, and some of them, like George Washington, were war heroes.

-Here are some circulating coins that relate directly to military people (you can see the other side of most coins by mousing over them):
+Here are some circulating coins that relate directly to military service:

 Commemorative coins are special coins.
 They are marked with values like ordinary coins, but their owners don’t usually spend them.
 One reason is that they cost more than their “face” (marked) value.
 They are made to help people remember a special person, place, or event.